SwatiDhankar/zomato-landing-page/README.md

 This is a new line

-This line is written in the new branch named 'NewBranch'
+This line is written in the new branch named 'InstallationSetUp'